kelvym-miranda-nubank/flutter-labs/README.md

 - [X] Monorepo with melos
 - [X] ...
 TDB
 - [X] Lint changes
-- [ ] Create extension method for responsive attached to context
+- [x] Create extension method for responsive attached to context
   - Reference: https://gist.github.com/yiss/585b368b4cc26f1d6748b9cbb4e4515f
+- [X] Implement a better routing solution
+  - Create a definition json or something like this
-- [ ] Implement a Larger Interface (Whatsapp);
+- [ ] Implement a Larger Interface (Whatsapp/Netflix);
   - Without using stuff from Design System
   - Learn more with work reference
-- [ ] Implement a better routing solution
-  - Create a definition json or something like this
+- [ ] Understand melos deplopyment features and how to use it bookworm like

 ## Support scripts